MozerWang/promISe/README.md

-# [COLING 2024] promISe:Releasing the Capabilities of LLMs with Prompt Introspective Search
+# [COLING 2024 Oral] promISe:Releasing the Capabilities of LLMs with Prompt Introspective Search
-This is the official repository for this accepted paper.
+This is the official repository for this accepted [paper](https://aclanthology.org/2024.lrec-main.1149/).

 ## Abstract
 ![Overview of promISe](assets/main_fig.png)